 - Paperless & mobile-friendly experiences.
 By using paperless forms of technology or apps, an employee can remotely and seamlessly manage this process, allowing them to spend more time focusing on understanding the work requirements and meeting their new colleagues and making important relationships.

 - Onboarding digital tactics (visual and audio components, where to go on day one, including a Google map, virtual office tour) are a great way to provide an engaging, interactive experience.

-The concept that the onboarding experience is completed after an employee’s first day or week with the business is a common misconception.
+5. Experience scaling The concept that the onboarding experience is completed after an employee’s first day or week with the business is a common misconception.
 Because the journey is much longer, it’s crucial to think about ways to enable engaging experiences to be rolled out at scale.
+Methods for scaling: